waffleio/waffle.io-takeout/INSTALL.md

 For installations without external internet access or are behind a proxy, you can install Waffle Takeout using the following steps.

-> __Note__: You will need to provision a host machine with at least 64G of space for this install as opposed to the 32G mentioned above.
+> __Note__: You will need to provision a host machine as noted above, but with at least 64G of space for this install as opposed to the 32G mentioned.

 #### 1. Follow the [Replicated Airgap install docs](http://docs.replicated.com/docs/airgapped-installations#2-install-replicated).
 You will need to up the default base device size for Docker to 20G.
 You can do so by adding the following to `/etc/docker/default`.